IgorGoP/File-O-Manager/CONTRIBUTING.md

 How will donations be used?

-$100 MXN: Covers hosting costs and test servers.
+$50 USD: Covers hosting costs and test servers.
-$250 MXN: Helps develop a new feature or security improvement.
+$100 USD: Helps develop a new feature or security improvement.
-$500 MXN: Allows me to dedicate a full day to new features or performance improvements. https://www.paypal.com/donate/?hosted_button_id=9MB8EEGCLNF22
+$2500 USD: Allows me to dedicate a full day to new features or performance improvements. https://www.paypal.com/donate/?hosted_button_id=9MB8EEGCLNF22

 Ways to donate: